rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 For [Let's Encrypt](https://letsencrypt.org/) domain validation via the [Let's Encrypt HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge), traffic to the ACME client `.well-known/acme-challenge` link is routed by HAProxy to Certbot.
 Any other traffic to the project domain(s) is routed to backends or rejected, as defined in the HAProxy ACLs.

 The domains for which Certbot aquires and manages certificates are retrieved from the [Consul server running on the host](/rollyourown/projects/host_server/).
-This allows the Service Proxy to be deployed as a generic module, with the project-specific domains provisioned to the Consul KV-store during project deployment.
+This allows the Ingress Proxy to be deployed as a generic module, with the project-specific domains provisioned to the Consul KV-store during project deployment.

 ### Consul-Template